Conda

 Use of conda activate <envname>

-requires the Anaconda initialization from above, and so is not designed to work on systems where a single home directory is shared between several different nodes.
+requires the conda initialization from above, and so is not designed to work on systems where a single home directory is shared between several different nodes.
 Instead, use source activate <envname>

 Create a virtual environment specifically for the type of node where it will be used

-The Tinkercliffs cluster has at least three different node types and so does Infer.
+Each cluster has at least two different node types.
 Each node type is equipped with a different cpu micro-architecture, slightly different operating system and/or kernel versions, slightly different system configuration and packages.
 All are tuned to be customized and efficient for the particular node features.
-These system differences can make Anaconda virtual environments non-portable between node types.
+These system differences can make virtual environments non-portable between node types.

 As a result, you should create and build a virtual environment on a node of the type where you will use the environment.